makerdao/mips/MIP37/mip37.md

 Dependencies: None
 Replaces: Nothing
 ```

+## Introduction

+Following the [MIP Discussion](https://forum.makerdao.com/t/mip34-keg-streaming-payments-module/6013/6) and the long time on-going discussion about having a reserve,
+this MIP formalises the need for the governance to have a proper reserve to store Dai or any tokens.

 ## Sentence Summary
 MIP37 defines a static reserve which can receive any tokens from anyone *as any contract* and allow the Governance to withdraw them.